SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 For Aristotle, motion is of four kinds: (1) motion which …; (2) motion which …; (3) motion …
 Smith (2003) suggests three conditions for X. Firstly, X should be … Secondly, it needs to be …

-## Classifying and Listing
+## General classifications

-> General classifications
+↑ Classifying and Listing

 X may be divided into three main classes/sub-groups/categories.
 X may be classified according to Y into Xi and Xii.